tomordonez/azureblog/posts/deploy-powerbi-model-azure-analysis-services.md

 Why use Azure Analysis Services:

-* Adds a layer between the data source and Power BI
+* Adds a layer between the data source and Power BI, separating data modeling from reporting/visualization
-* Move KPIs and data model out of Power BI
-  * Move general KPIs out of Power BI
-  * Users can define specific KPIs at reporting level in Power BI.
+* Move KPIs and data model out of Power BI.
+Move general KPIs out of Power BI.
+Users can define specific KPIs at reporting level in Power BI.
 * Standardize KPIs in one shared tabular data model
 * Data security is done in the Azure Analysis server

+**What is Azure Analysis Services**

+A managed platform for tabular data models in the cloud.
+Combine data sources, define metrics, and secure data.
+It doesn't support multidimensional models.

+Based on SQL Server Analysis Services, it supports in-memory and DirectQuery:

+* `In-memory`
+  * Data is highly-compressed and cached
+  * Fastest query response in large datasets
+  * Data model can be partitioned for parallelization and reducing memory consumption.
-* Separate data modeling from reporting/visualization
+  * Refresh must be programmed to update cached data from data sources
+  * Uses Azure Blob storage to persist storage and metadata
+* `DirectQuery`
+  * Refresh programming is not required
+  * It uses relational backend for storage and query execution
+  * Uses Azure Blob storage only to store metadata

 ## StackOverflow Survey Dataset